netdata/netdata/web/server/README.md

 -   `allow connections from` matches anyone that connects on the Netdata port(s).
      So, if someone is not allowed, it will be connected and disconnected immediately, without reading even a single byte from its connection.
-This is a global settings with higher priority to any of the ones below.
+This is a global setting with higher priority to any of the ones below.

 -   `allow dashboard from` receives the request and examines if it is a static dashboard file or an API call the dashboards do.